How to Reuse, Repurpose, and Recycle Empty Pill Bottles

 5 Fun Things to Do with Old Prescription Bottles

-- Store your Chuckie Cheese (game coins) tokens in them.
+- Store your Chuckie Cheese game tokens in them.

 - Put some colorful beads in one with a childproof lid.
 Keep it in your purse for waiting rooms.
-Let your child play with it.
-They like to shake it.
+Let your young child play with it like a rattle.
 It makes a fun diversion for a parrot or cockatoo also.

 - Root some plant cuttings in the window sill.